31 things to declutter this year

-I love purging.
-Not just the feeling of satisfaction of having more breathing space in my home, but I always find purging to be a wake up call to my spending habits.
+I love decluttering.
+Not only do I love the feeling of having more breathing space in my home, but I always find decluttering to be a wake up call to my spending habits.
 It helps me realize just how much money I’m “throwing away” on things I end up not using or liking in the end.
+Ugh!

-If you want to enjoy a calmer home and keep more money in your pocket (because you’ve realized how much you’re wasting!), then I’ve got the perfect list for you!
-31 Things you can purge this year.
+If you want to enjoy a more peaceful home and keep more money in your pocket (because you’ve realized how much you’re wasting!), then I’ve got the perfect list for you!
+31 things you can declutter this year.
 Choose a few or choose all 31 and get to work!
+Maybe in the end, your list will hold more than these 31 items with all the momentum you’re getting!

-Even if you just choose a few things off this list it will feel so good to lighten up!
-Most of these things are items none of us need but we hang onto “just in case we need it” and feel panic at the thought of letting them go.
+Even if you choose just a few things off this list it will feel so good to lighten up!
+Most of these things are items none of us need but we hang onto “just in case” and feel panicked at the thought of letting them go.
+In my experience, it’s not often that I have needed something I decluttered.
+These days, it is so easy to reacquire that needed item by borrowing or repurchasing.

 - VHS tapes– If you are still clinging to VHS it’s time to let it go, it’s not coming back.

-- Old cell phones– Many electronics stores or phone companies have boxes for recycling cell phones and batteries where you can toss them.
+- Old cell phones– Many electronics stores or phone companies have boxes for recycling cell phones and batteries.

 - Spices that have expired– Check your cupboards and pantry, toss out old spices.
 Here’s an article with details about how long spices last.